Home » Recipe Index » Chinese Recipes » Char Siu Pork (Chinese BBQ Pork) – Juicy, Easy Oven Recipe

 Ingredient Notes

-Pork – The ideal cuts for Char Siu are pork shoulder or pork neck.
-Pork neck tends to be fattier, providing a richer, juicier result, while pork shoulder offers a good balance of lean meat and fat.
-If you prefer a leaner option, pork loin can also be used, but it may be slightly drier.
+Pork – Pork shoulder or pork neck are ideal for char siu.
+Pork neck is fattier and gives a richer, juicier result, while pork shoulder offers a good balance of meat and fat.
+Pork loin can be used for a leaner option, but it may turn out slightly drier.

 Be sure to check out the full recipe and ingredient list below